ramz1t/Diary/README.md

 This project is a school diary web service.

-> Note: it is using SQLite database, which is disk driven.
-It means that all your changes will be deleted every hour, sorry but thats how Heroku and SQLite work together :(
->
-> However, you can always clone the project and run the server locally, we will leave the instructions bellow
+>You can always clone the project and run the server locally, we will leave the instructions bellow

 The site has three sections